Codigo-io/docs/docs/getting-started/quickstart-solana.md

 interoperable and decentralized.

 The learning curve for developing on Solana can be steep, and navigating the platform's technical complexities can be challenging.
-Fortunately, using Código Interface Description Language (CIDL) can make the development process much more manageable.
+Fortunately, using Código platform can make the development process much more manageable.

 :::tip